daniel-ilett/blog/_posts/2020-01-12-tut4-5-placing-portals.md

 # Shooting through portals

 In *Narbacular Drop*, you could shoot portals through other portals.
 There's a reason we allow our portal shooting raycast to detect objects in the *Portal* layer: if we detect a portal surface, we'll shoot through the portal.
-Let's revist the `PortalPlacement` class - recall there was a segment of code that we glossed over earlier in the `FirePortal` method.
+Let's revisit the `PortalPlacement` class - recall there was a segment of code that we glossed over earlier in the `FirePortal` method.

 ~~~csharp
 if (hit.collider.tag == "Portal")